 Very similar to the original monkey race.
-In Monkey Race, you race around the track collecting power-ups and trying to avoid other peoples attacks.
-These power-ups include turning other people into ice cubes or hexagon-like shapes, shooting bombs, laying bananas, boost, and shooting missiles.
+In Monkey Race, the player races around the track collecting power-ups and trying to avoid other monkeys' attacks.
+These power-ups include turning other monkeys into ice cubes or hexagon-like shapes, shooting bombs, laying bananas, boost, and shooting missiles.
 It is very similar to Mario Kart.
 Most of the tracks are very easy to fall off of like in the main game.
 Monkey Race has six different tracks.

 Monkey Fight 2

 Ever wanted to pit four monkeys against each other in a brawl?
-Well now you can.
-In Monkey Fight you take control of a monkey with a boxing glove attached to his ball.
-You swing it at enemies and try to knock them off of the level.
+In Monkey Fight the player takes control of a monkey with a boxing glove attached to his ball.
+They swing it at enemies and try to knock them off of the level.
 There are a few power-ups do be gained here as well.
-They makes you punch harder, your glove bigger, your glove longer, your attack spin.
+They makes the monkey punch harder, their gloves bigger, their gloves longer, their attack spin.
 There are three different levels.
-The only difference between this and the first monkey fight is that you can charge up your punch.
+The only difference between this and the first monkey fight is that the player can charge up the punch.

 Monkey Target 2

 However fun it might be, this game is not the popular department store filled with monkeys.
-You roll your monkey down a ramp and launch it into the air.
-Then you deploy your wings and said to a target.
-To land you just close your wings, and whatever point value you land on is how much you get.
+The player rolls their monkey down a ramp and launch it into the air.
+Then they deploy their wings and float to a target.
+To land they just close the wings, and whatever point value the monkey lands on is how much they earn.
 There are three different courses, some have multiple targets.
-You can get some power-ups in here as well.
-They let your monkey immediately stop when he his the target, slow down quicker, and multiply your score.
-You can also collect floating bananas in mid-air to increase your points.
+The player can get some power-ups in here as well.
+They let the monkey immediately stop when they reach the target, slow down quicker, and multiply the score.
+They can also collect floating bananas in mid-air to increase points.
 Monkey Target 2 has easier targets than the original.

 Monkey Billiards 2